chalatz/tours/pages/links/parks-natural-beauty/butterflies.md

   author: Nick
   copyright: NK for Rhodes Private Tours, 2018
   abstract: Rhodes Butterflies Valley Tour
-title: The Valley of the Butterflies - One of the most unusual biotopes in Europe
+title: 'Valley of the Butterflies - Rhodes Tour '
 summary: |-
   It is a luxuriant ravine with abundant running water that attracts thousands of tourists each summer.
 A German entomologist, Rheinhard Bger, visited the island a number of years ago and made a study of the butterflies that appear there from July to September.